Tzyinc/tenzhiyang.com/content/blog/2019-07-31-ai-for-fe/index.md

 > I wish I did more AI related things in University, I feel like I missed out

 This is **the** comment that prompted me to come up with this article.
 I always wanted to present something about AI to my team, given that I do have *some* understanding of AI, but someone else did an introduction to Neural Networks that was more detailed than what I could come up with and I felt that that person would be more suited to carry on doing AI related talks.
-However from this comment I realised that **because** I am kinda shit in AI, but yet I kSnow how to **use** AI libraries, I can absolutely add value to this topic.
+However from this comment I realised that **because** I am kinda shit in AI, but yet I know how to **use** AI libraries, I can absolutely add value to this topic.

 So here's what I hope people will gain from this article:
 - Approaching Problems with AI